-Issued: During the year ended July 31, 2019 and 2018, no shares were issued.
+Issued: During the period ended October 31, 2019 and the year ended July 31, 2019, no shares were issued.

 Stock options - The Company has a rolling stock option plan (the "Plan") that authorizes the board of directors to grant incentive stock options to directors, officers, consultants and employees, whereby a maximum of 10% of the issued common shares are reserved for issuance under the plan.
 Under the Plan, the exercise price of each option may not be less than the market price of the Company's shares at the date of grant, subject to a minimum exercise price of \$0.05 per share.
 Options granted under the Plan will have a term not to exceed ten years and be subject to vesting provisions as determined by the board of directors of the Company.